emily1618/Data-Portfolio/CHEATSHEET/README.md

 - Coming Soon
 - A/B testing
 - Variance
-  - how spread out the dataset is
+  - how to spread out the dataset is
-  - we need variance to make predictions
+  - we need a variance to make predictions
 - Std
   - low std, close to the mean
   - high std, far to the mean